LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

    :- discontiguous(foo/1).

-This is a directive that we should avoid using: it makes your code harder to read and it is not supported by some Prolog backends.
+This is a directive that we should avoid using: it makes your code harder to read, and it is not supported by some Prolog backends.

 .. warning::

-   As each Logtalk entity is compiled independently of other entities, this directive must be included in every object or category that contains a definition for the described predicate (even if the predicate declaration is inherited from other entity).
+   As each Logtalk entity is compiled independently of other entities, this directive must be included in every object or category that contains a definition for the described predicate (even if the predicate declaration is inherited from another entity).

 .. _predicates_dynamic: